-I really would not say that there was any moment of realisation.
+I really would not say that there was any moment of realization.
 I have been obsessed with matters of aesthetics and my visual surroundings as long as I can remember - also, I have been drawing and making images ever since I could hold a pencil or brush in my hand.

 I was also deeply involved with music from a young age, playing the violin - often in front of live audiences.
 Being as curious as I am, I pursued many disciplines, creating small worlds and experiences, something that remains a part of my practice today.

-Did the environment you grew up in have an influence on your work? or where do you find your influences and inspirations?
+Did the environment you grew up in have an influence on your work?

 Yes, it certainly did and still does.
 The two worlds in which I grew up were vastly different from one another.